-- ASRM offers a tool to find a health professional by area of specialization.
-Areas of specialization for doctors who may be familiar with PCOS include gynecology, gynecology/infertility, infertility, obstetrics and gynecology, and reproductive endocrinology and infertility.
+Users can search by area of specialization.
+Areas of specialization for doctors who may be familiar with PCOS include gynecology, gynecology/infertility, infertility, obstetrics and gynecology, adolescent medicine, and reproductive endocrinology and infertility.

 Resources on Infertility and Other Health Conditions Linked with PCOS

-- American Diabetes Association offers a wide range of information for people living with diabetes .
+The American Diabetes Association offers a wide range of information for people living with diabetes .